 - If you don't use MyISAM tables, you can set

 key-buffer-sizeto a very low value, like 64K.

-- If your applications often connect and disconnect to MariaDB, you should set up
+- If using MariaDB 10.1 or earlier, and your applications often connect and disconnect to MariaDB, you should set up

 thread-cache-sizeto the number of concurrent queries threads you are typically running.
 This is important in MariaDB as we are using the jemalloc memory allocator. jemalloc usually has better performance when running many threads compared to other memory allocators, except if you create and destroy a lot of threads, in which case it will spend a lot of resources trying to manage thread specific storage.
 Having a thread cache will fix this problem.

 - If you have a LOT of connections (> 100) that mostly run short running queries, you should consider using the thread pool.
 For example using :

 thread_pool_size=128could give a notable performance boost in this case.
 Where the